 It took 10 hours in the operating room for surgeons to remove Gary’s thyroid and several affected lymph glands.
 He also underwent chemotherapy treatment at Cancer Treatment Centers of America.
 Today, he serves as a cancer ambassador warning others about this disease.

-A lump in the neck that you can feel through your skin
+A lump in the neck that is palpable through the skin

 Pain in the neck or throat